1. An Inconvenient Truth - 2006

 Why watch it?

-If you're looking for inspiration, Demain is a documentary that will motivate you.
-It shows that there are viable, achievable solutions to global warming.
-By focusing on local and global projects, this documentary shows you how ordinary citizens are actively participating in the ecological transition.
+If you're looking for inspiration, Demain is a documentary film that will motivate you.
+It shows that there are viable and achievable solutions to global warming.
+Focusing on local and global projects, this documentary shows you how ordinary citizens are actively participating in the ecological transition.

 This film was produced and narrated by committed actor Leonardo DiCaprio.
-The documentary follows DiCaprio as he travels the world to see first-hand the impact of global warming on Arctic glaciers, devastated rainforests and threatened oceans.
+This documentary follows DiCaprio as he travels the world to see first-hand the impact of global warming on the Arctic's glaciers, devastated rainforests and threatened oceans.
 DiCaprio meets scientists and world leaders to understand the scale of the crisis, and seeks solutions to save the planet.

 Why watch it?

-First and foremost, Before the Flood highlights the responsibilities of major corporations and governments in this environmental crisis.
-This documentary film calls for global awareness and presents ways to reduce our dependence on fossil fuels and begin the transition to clean energy.
+Above all, Before the Flood highlights the responsibilities of major corporations and governments in this environmental crisis.
+This documentary film calls for a global awareness and presents ways to reduce our dependence on fossil fuels and begin the transition to a clean energy.

 4. Chasing Ice - 2012

-Directed by Jeff Orlowski, this documentary follows photographer James Balog on his mission to capture melting glaciers in the Arctic.
-Through his Extreme Ice Survey project, Balog uses special cameras to take photos of glaciers at different times, showing the impact of global warming in a visual and poignant way.
+Directed by Jeff Orlowski, this documentary follows photographer James Balog on his mission to capture the melting of glaciers in the Arctic.
+Through his project Extreme Ice Survey, Balog uses special cameras to take photos of glaciers at different times, showing the impact of global warming in a visual and poignant way.

 Why watch it?

-The images are simply breathtaking.
-This documentary is visual proof of the scale of climate change.
-Thanks to spectacular images and the testimonies of scientists, it gives us a clear idea of what is happening in the most remote regions of the planet.
+The images here are simply breathtaking.
+This documentary is visual proof of the extent of climate change.
+With spectacular images and testimonials from scientists, it gives us a clear idea of what is happening in the most remote regions of the planet.

 5. The 11th Hour - 2007

-Produced and narrated by Leonardo DiCaprio, this documentary looks at the impact of human activity on the planet and proposes solutions for a more sustainable future.
-The film delves into the history of the earth and humanity, examining the destruction of ecosystems and the depletion of natural resources.
+Produced and narrated by Leonardo DiCaprio, this documentary addresses the impact of human activity on the planet and proposes solutions for a more sustainable future.
+The film delves into the history of earth and humanity, examining the destruction of ecosystems and the depletion of natural resources.

 Why watch it?

 This climate film is a detailed analysis of the challenges we face, while highlighting ecological solutions that are not only necessary but possible.
-It raises awareness of the magnitude of the problem, while offering suggestions for action.
+It raises awareness of the scale of the problem, while offering avenues for action.

 6. Ice on Fire - 2019

-Ice on Fire, directed by Leila Conners, explores theimpact of global warming, focusing specifically on melting ice and the solutions proposed to reverse the trend.
-The documentary showcases new technologies and innovative approaches to capturing CO2 and reducing greenhouse gas emissions.
+Ice on Fire, directed by Leila Conners, explores theimpact of global warming, focusing specifically on the melting ice and the solutions proposed to reverse the trend.
+This documentary showcases new technologies and innovative approaches to capturing CO2 and reducing greenhouse gas emissions.

 Why watch it?

-It's a film that offers an insight into solutions to global warming, while introducing the scientists at the forefront of this battle.
+It's a film that offers an overview of solutions to global warming, while presenting the scientists at the forefront of this battle.
 If you're looking to learn more about the technologies that can help save the planet, this documentary is a must-see.

 Although it doesn't focus directly on global warming, A Plastic Ocean explores the consequences of plastic pollution, a problem linked to climate disruption.
-The documentary follows researchers and activists as they fight to save the oceans from devastatingplastic impact.
+The documentary follows researchers and activists in their fight to save the oceans from the devastatingplastic impact.

 Why watch it?

-Theocean is an essential part of the global climate system.
-This documentary reminds us that plastic pollution exacerbates the effects of global warming and significantly affects biodiversity.
-Climate change and plastic pollution are inextricably linked, and this film helps us to understand this connection.
+The ocean is an essential part of the global climate system.
+This documentary film reminds us that plastic pollution is exacerbating the effects of global warming and significantly affecting biodiversity. ** climate change** and plastic pollution are inextricably linked, and this film helps to understand this connection.

 8. The True Cost - 2015

 This documentary focuses on the fashion industry and its devastating effects on the environment.
-Although fast fashion may seem a distant topic from global warming, this film shows how the production of cheap clothes contributes to the depletion of natural resources, water pollution and increased greenhouse gas emissions.
+Although fast fashion may seem a distant topic from global warming, this film shows how the production of cheap clothes contributes to the depletion of natural resources, the pollution of waters and the increase in emissions of greenhouse gases.

 Why watch it?

-This film highlights the environmental impact of our consumption habits.
-It encourages us to rethink our lifestyles and adopt more sustainable choices to slow climate change.
+This film highlights the environmental impact of our consumer habits.
+It urges us to rethink our lifestyles and adopt more sustainable choices to slow down climate change.

 9. Our Planet - 2019

-Produced by David Attenborough, this documentary offers a glimpse of the planet 's most fascinating ecosystems and habitats while exploring the effects of global warming.
-The film focuses onhumanity's impact on biodiversity, while calling for urgent action to protect nature.
+Produced by David Attenborough, this documentary offers a glimpse of the ecosystems and the habitats most fascinating on the planet while exploring the effects of global warming.
+This film focuses on theimpact of humanity on biodiversity, while calling for urgent action to protect nature.

 Why watch it?